 2. Cuisinart Chef’s Convection Mini Oven

-• Always Even toast shade control
+- Always Even toast shade control uses real-time sensor monitoring for perfectly consistent toast

 3. Black+Decker Crisp ‘N Bake Air Fry Toaster Compact Oven